nandinip92/graphql-mongodb-demo/README.md

 `mongodb` → raw driver, you control everything, less abstraction.

-`mongoose` → library on top of MongoDB, gives you schemas, validation, models, and easier coding.
+`mongoose` → aa Node.js library used to interact with MongoDB.
+Think of Mongoose as a "middleman" that helps you work with MongoDB using JavaScript objects instead of writing raw database commands.
+It gives you schemas, validation, models, and easier coding.

+### Connecting to MongoDB

+👉 checkout [database.js](/database.js) file for code.
+👉 checkout [ConnectingToMongoDbB markdown file](/ConnectingToMongoDbB.md) for further explaination

 **Resource Links**